quality-clojure/conrad/README.md

 Communication to and from the library is expected to occur via [core.async].

+## Known Future Plans

+Perhaps you find our hodgepodge list of checks lacking?
+If so then we have good news!
+You should* able to provide your own predicate that runs over a namespace for a given granularity.
+This allows you to easily extend Conrad to suit your needs.

+* Hopefully... someday... if you are lucky.

 ## License

 Copyright © 2014 Chris Sims and Scott Bauer